OpenBazaar/official_docs/content/community/contribute/how_to_help.md

 ### Issues / Triaging

-With lots of code come lots of Github Issues.
+With lots of code come lots of GitHub Issues.
 We need YOU to help with organizing all of this in some manner.
 We don’t yet have any proper resources for getting started with this.
 Get in touch if you can contribute a sense of extreme organization!